An3bi/musebook/teams.md

 # Teams

 The Muse is composed of several teams.
 You should know who they are and what they do to help you do your job even better.
+The point person for each team is listed, as well.

 ### Founders